• Skip to primary navigation

 Searing a Bison Ribeye steak in a cast iron skillet using an induction cooktop.

-Sear both sides of the steak for 30 seconds to 1 minute per side in a really hot cast iron pan or skillet.
+Sear both sides of the steak for 30 seconds to 1 minute per side in a really hot cast skillet.
 Get that pan as hot as you can get before adding the steak.
 You just want to brown it super fast.

 A slice of Bison ribeye cut open to show that it's pink inside.
 The slice is held with a fork overtop a cast iron skillet.